vc1492a/PyNomaly/readme.md

 iris = pd.DataFrame(iris.drop('Species', 1))
 ```

 Next, let's cluster the data using DBSCAN and generate two sets of scores.
-On both cases, we wil use the default
+On both cases, we will use the default
 values for both *extent* (0.997) and *n_neighbors* (10).

 ```python